bootstraponline/training/modules/source/appium/1_ruby_appium_native_ios_automation/1_getting_started_with_appium/1_introduction.md

-![introduction]
+!![introduction]

-In this module, we will be automating a native iOS app using Ruby with appium.
+In this module, we'll be preparing to automate a native iOS app using appium with Ruby.